Spotfin croaker caught by Angel Hernandez at the Crystal Pier in San Diego

 Spotfin taken by Charley at the Oceanside Pier

-Habitat: Shallow-water sandy areas, both in bays and along the coast.
-In coastal conditions they tend to be in the slightly deeper waters beyond the innermost line of breakers (out to about a 30-foot depth).
-A difference in body shape, together with an air bladder, prevent their feeding in the backwash of the surf, the common area of corbina and sand crabs.
+Habitat: Generally found in shallow-water sandy areas, both in bays and along the open coast but recorded to a depth of 73 feet.
+In coastal surf areas they tend to be in the slightly deeper waters beyond the innermost line of breakers (out to about a 30-foot depth).
+A difference in body shape, together with an air bladder, prevent them from feeding in the backwash of the surf, the common area of corbina and sand crabs.
+Like corbina, they will sometimes swim into bays and estuaries during the winter months while using the spring and summer months to feed in the open surf areas for food.

 “Golden” spotfin croakers from the San Clemente Pier